shakebugs/shake-docs/docs/android/crash-reports/describe-crash.md

 </TabItem></Tabs>

-When enabled, this feature allows the user to provide a more detailed description of the actions that could have led up to the crash, and potentially edit the information that is being passed to Shake dashboard.
+If the user decides they don't want to add their description (they tap outside the sheet) → the crash report will be sent to you silently anyway.

+If the user decides they do want to add their description (they tap the confirmation button) but then discards their ticket on the New ticket screeen → the crash report will be discarded.